gbsvb13/CyberSecurity_2025_Study/README.md

 Metarpreter is a Metasploit payload that supports the penetration testing process with many valuable components Meterpreter will run on the target system and act as an agent within a command and control architecture Run in target system but not installed on, Runs in memory and does not write itself to the disk on the target.
+-Metapreter's commands-
+[getpid] : gets machine's PID, PID is Precess ID - Each process's unique number [ps] : list all pids and ppid(parent precess id) Metapreter can loaded and started when exploit successfully completed.
+Many ways to complete exploit and each ways need proper preperaions.
+Using outer websites, hash can be tranlated to cleartext password *use hashdump and text's last texts are NTLM hash.
+[pwd] = WhereAmI.
+When changing directories, if blank included in path ex)"c\program files (x86)\targetFile\targetText" can be useful("" used)